Science on an island sanctuary: Surveying Ashmore Reef Marine Park

 The sandy islands of Ashmore Reef are home to grasses, herbs, shrubs and the occasional small tree.
 As part of the survey work CSIRO scientists, led by Dr Bruce Webber, described these plant communities with a level of detail never before captured.

 “Not all of the plants on Ashmore’s islands got here by themselves,” he explains.
 “Some of them were brought by people, including one of Australia’s worst weeds—buffel grass (Cenchrus ciliaris).
-You can see large areas of buffel grass across Ashmore.
-It’s a threat to native plants and to the habitat of nesting seabirds.”
+There are a number of large patches of buffel grass at Ashmore, as well as other Cenchrus species.
+These are a threat to native plants and to the habitat of nesting seabirds.”

-The team used remotely-piloted aircraft systems (drones) to map, measure and identify the vegetation, including all of the introduced weeds.
+The team used remotely-piloted aircraft systems (drones) to map, measure and identify the vegetation, including all of the native species and the introduced weeds.
 A useful finding was that the drones were less disruptive to seabirds, compared to walking across the island.
-Initial surveys used larger drones with laser-mapping (LIDAR) technology, providing vegetation structure and capturing the underlying island topography for the first time.
+Initial surveys used larger drones with laser-mapping (LiDAR) technology, providing vegetation structure and capturing the underlying island topography for the first time.
 Smaller drones were then flown with high resolution cameras, allowing researchers to zoom in for fine-scale data on plants, and an understanding of community composition across the islands.
-Complementary traditional abundance surveys then allowed patterns to be understood across all parts of the islands.
+Complementary traditional identification and abundance surveys then allowed patterns to be understood across all parts of the islands.

-From this data, researchers will create the first high-resolution maps of Ashmore Reef’s terrain, plants and plant communities.
+From this data, researchers have created the first high-resolution maps of Ashmore Reef’s terrain, plants and plant communities.

-“We’re hoping our vegetation surveys will ensure that future weed management here ends up with effective results, so we can get rid of any weeds that are causing problems,” said Dr Webber.
+“We’re hoping our vegetation surveys will ensure that we can appropriately deal with any weeds that are causing problems so that future island management here ends up with enduring, effective results,” said Dr Webber.

 The Asian house gecko